 The cDNA clones are stored at the CNRGV [cnrgv.toulouse.inra.fr] and can be supplied upon request to Hélène Berges [email@example.com]

 A cDNA library was constructed from a cold tolerant and acclimated genotype, originating from Tasmania and provided by French breeding programs.
 From leaves of cold-acclimated plantlets and adult trees, 366,000 clones were isolated and 13,056 were randomly chosen ESTs for sequencing.
 The distribution of the 11,303 annotated sequences (5,457 unigenes) was studied according to the GO classification .
-This functional annotation was completed by the global expressional analysis of 1554 genes randomly selected which provided a first indication of the Eucalyptus transcriptome composition under cold stress (www.polebio.lrsv.ups-tlse.fr/eucatoul/coldexpress).
+This functional annotation was completed by the global expressional analysis of 2.662 ESTs randomly selected which provided a first molecular picture of the Eucalyptus transcriptome variation under cold acclimation . (www.polebio.lrsv.ups-tlse.fr/eucatoul/coldexpress).

 Myburg AA, Potts BM, Marques CMP, Kirst M, Gion J-M, Grattapaglia D, Grima-Pettenati, J. 2007.
 Eucalyptus.
 In: Kole CR, Ed.
 Genome Mapping & Molecular Breeding in Plants.
 Vol. 7: Forest Trees.
 Springer, Heidelberg.
 ISBN: 978-3-540-34540-4